Who was the first Ramschak?

 The rabbi’s grandfather Wolf appears in 1748 as Wolff Flekels, as previously mentioned, but in the Prague 1729 Jewish census he is Wolf Scholem Rahmschack with wife Frommel and sons Dawid and Nathan.
 When Wolf dies in 1772, his gravestone refers to him as the elderly Wolf son of Shalom Flekeles Ramschak, age 80.

 We are very fortunate that the old cemetery in Prague has remained largely intact.
 In the 1880s, two historians, Simon Hock (1815-1887) and Rabbi Leopold Popper (1826-1885), compiled an index of the cemetery.
 Hock’s version was posthumously published by David Kaufmann in Die Familien Prags (1892) and has been the main source for historians ever since.
 However, Popper’s notebooks have become available more recently on the website of the Jewish Museum of Prague, and they often provide graves and details that are missing in the Hock-Kaufmann book.
 Both the Hock-Kaufmann book and the Popper notebooks are not easy to use without a knowledge of Hebrew, and even then it is difficult.
 The Hock-Kaufmann book is printed in Rashi script, which differs from today’s standard Hebrew.
 And the Popper notebooks have details in tiny, faint handwritten Hebrew script.
 Dates in both sources are in Hebrew, using the Hebrew calendar.
 (As a result, the years of death I use in this article may be off by a year, because the Hebrew year overlaps two years in the Gregorian calendar that we use.)
-Fortunately, I have been able to get unparalleled assistance in reading these sources from the indefatigable Nancy High in Boston, who has been researching her husband’s ancestry in Frankfurt and Prague for many decades, and has trainer herself to read these difficult sources.
+Fortunately, I have been able to get unparalleled assistance in reading these sources from the indefatigable Nancy High in Boston, who has been researching her husband’s ancestry in Frankfurt and Prague for many decades, and has trained herself to read these difficult sources.

 Wolf’s father Shalom dies in 1704 and on his grave it says “Shalom son of Selig son of David Ramschak.”
 For many years, the trail of evidence has stopped there.
 There was no grave found for any Selig Ramschak or Selig Fleckeles, let alone a Selig son of David Ramschak or Fleckeles.
 It seems that Rabbi Fleckeles believed that Selig’s father David was the son Wolf son of David Fleckeles-Horowitz, the husband of Nissel, daughter of Rabbi YomTov Lipman Heller, who died in 1671-2 in Prague.
 The Jewish Encyclopedia of 1906 even added the death date of 1672 for the Rabbi’s alleged ancestor Wolf (no doubt based on Hock-Kaufmann) in its article on the Fleckeles family that included the paternal line of Rabbi Fleckeles, but there was no evidence for that either, and the date does not fit well if Wolf dies in 1672 and his great-grandson Shalom dies in 1704.
 (For more information on the Fleckeles-Horowitz family see my article Who Was Wolf Slawes?
 Correcting a Mistake Concerning the Family of Rabbi Yom Tov Lipman Heller, Avotaynu, vol. 36, no. 1 (Spring 2020)) The grave for Shalom’s mother, Sarah, the daughter of Wolf Katz, who died 1710, also did not help determine exactly who her husband Selig was.
 It described her husband as the deceased Selig Ramschak.
 The same was true for the graves of Shalom’s siblings Rivke Kolin d.
 1704, Freidl Neustädtl d.
 1723 and Malka Setzer-Horwitz d.
 1735.